fictzio/rpg-markdown/README.md

 RPG Markdown will also allow writeups of dialogs which can be used to create session transcripts, manuscripts for LARPs or NPC dialog in an adventure.

-If successfull, RPG Markdown may become a common format to write adventures modules, session logs and even rule books.
+For us RPG Markdown is the language you use in FictionBoard to write everything from blog posts, adventures modules, chat entries and even rules.

 ## The foundation

-For this markup language to rest on a solid ground we've based it on the widely used [Markdown](http://daringfireball).net/projects/markdown/] language by John Grüber.
+For this markup language to rest on a solid ground we've based it on the widely used [Markdown](http://daringfireball.net/projects/markdown/) language by John Grüber.

 To allow for writing of dialogs RPG Markdown uses the Markdown dialect [Fountain](http://fountain.io/) which allows for writing of screenplays.